unionlabs/union/move/move-ibc/README.md

 }
 ```

 In IBC, every IBC app talks to each other via IBC channels.
-An the IBC contract only lets the corresponding IBC
+The IBC contract only lets the corresponding IBC
-app to send and receive packet on the channel that it owns.
+app send and receive a packet on the channel that it owns.
 This means a channel can only be owned by a single app
 but a single app can own multiple channels.
-This architecture makes sure that apps have exclusive channels to different
+This architecture ensures that apps have exclusive channels for different
 chains with different configurations.

 Here is the definition of `channel_open_init` function in IBC core: